-Living in our Australian Homestay is a unique and enriching experience.
+Living in an Australian Homestay is a unique and enriching experience.

-The College homestay families are carefully selected, all homes have been inspected and approved by the College.
-Homestay families, hosting a student under 18 years of age, must undergo Police checks by the Queensland Government and, once approved, the homestay receive a “Blue Card”.
+College Homestay Providers are carefully selected; all homes are assessed and approved by the College.
+Homestay Providers hosting a student under 18 years of age, must undergo a Police checks by the Queensland Government.
+Once approved, the Homestay Provider receives a “Blue Card”.
 This process ensures that the environment for the international student is safe and appropriate and any risk of harm is minimised.
-Our College homestay families enjoy having an international student living in their home, they provide a caring and nurturing environment, while sharing their Australian life and culture.
-International students have the opportunity to be immersed in the English language, improving their language skills on a daily basis.
+College Homestay Providers enjoy hosting an international students living in their home.
+They provide a caring and nurturing environment, while sharing their Australian life and culture.
+International students have the opportunity to immerse themselves in the English language and improve their language skills on a daily basis.

 In many families in Australia, both parents work full time, so children of the family may be quite independent.
 Australian families may have one parent (either the mother or the father) or both parents living together with children.
 Australian families do not normally employ household staff, although they may hire a person to occasionally visit and clean or look after the garden.
 Usually every family member (including the international student) is encouraged to help with jobs in the home, like assisting other family members with cleaning, cooking, shopping and tidying.